 Think about your laptop (or smartphone)……

-Somehow, when time goes, it becomes slower.
+Somehow, as time goes on, it becomes slower.

 It takes more time to boot, open your files and play videos.
-And sometimes it gets stuck.
+And sometimes, it gets stuck.

 The same incidents happen on your blog as well.
 No exceptions.

-Your blog is hosted on a machine at the end and powered by a set of devices such as your CDN service.
+Your blog is hosted on a machine at the end and powered by a set of devices, such as your CDN service.